Mermade/oas-kit/README.md

 Convert Swagger 2.0 definitions into OpenApi 3.0.x

+The online version of the converter/validator runs on a [Linode](https://www.linode.com/?r=5734be467cc501b23267cf66d451bc339042ddfa) VPS.
+If you are considering a hosted server, please sign up through this link so we both receive free credit.

 Currently tracking [v3.0.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md)

 **If you are using Node.js 4 - please use the --harmony flag**